2020 Italy men's OQT basketball team

-The 2020 Italy men's OQT basketball team will represent Italy at the 2020 FIBA Men's Olympic Qualifying Tournament in Belgrade, Serbia in June 2021.
-They were qualified for the Qualification tournament by taking the 10th place at the 2019 FIBA Basketball World Cup.
+The 2020 Italy men's OQT basketball team represented Italy at the 2020 FIBA Men's Olympic Qualifying Tournament in Belgrade, Serbia in June 2021.
+They qualified for the Qualification tournament by taking 10th place at the 2019 FIBA Basketball World Cup.
 The team has been coached by Meo Sacchetti.

 Overview

 The tournament was originally scheduled to take place from 23 to 28 June 2020, but it was shifted to 29 June to 4 July due to the COVID-19 pandemic.

-Italy won the competition after an historic victory in the finals against the favourite Serbian team.
+Italy won the competition after a historic victory in the finals against the favourite Serbian team.
 This way, the Italian team qualified to the 2020 Summer Olympics in Tokyo.